 - Request a different review from a specialized party at the RO.
 Your case will be considered by another person at the RO, one who will likely have more experience with tendonitis.

 The VA uses a schedule for rating disabilities.
 This rating schedule for physical disabilities like tendonitis is based on a percentage scale, with each percentage representing a different degree of disability.
 A score of 100% means that a veteran is unable to work or care for themselves.
 All ratings are rounded to the nearest 10th, and standard tendonitis is given a 10% minimum rating.
 However, it should be noted that some veterans have been given higher ratings based on the severity of their condition.
-For example, a person with a ruptured Achilles heel and a bent joint may receive 20% due to the limitation of flexion or motion in the ankle.
+For example, a person with a ruptured Achilles heel and a bent joint among other ankle tendonitis conditions may receive 20% due to the limitation of flexion or motion in the ankle joint.

-Disabled veterans can file a VA disability claim for tendonitis along with other service-related conditions.
+Disabled veterans can file a VA disability claim for tendonitis along with other service-related conditions such as damage to the achilles tendon, anterior bodily injuries or bilateral pain.
 After everything is reviewed and finalized, you will be given a combined rating.
-This combined percent rating is a number that will represent your physical capacity when determining compensation packages or benefits.
+This combined percent rating is a number that will represent your physical capacity when determining disability compensation packages or disability benefits.

 If you’re unable to work due to your tendonitis, Total Disability based on Individual Unemployability may be an option for you.
 This benefit ensures that you receive higher VA disability compensation, so you won’t need to work at a position that will only aggravate your condition and potentially lead to more serious mobility issues.
 To qualify, you’ll need to reach a disability rating of 100, which may be achieved if you’re filing for tendonitis as a part of a larger mobility claim.
 This higher rating will qualify you for special monthly compensation based on functional loss of the joint.